 As well as automating certain processes, you may be introducing new machinery or different tools that you wish your workforce to use.
 Given that these new tools have probably involved quite a bit of investment, it makes sense to ensure you get your money’s worth as soon as they are in place.
 This does not mean sending out a quick letter or email to those using the machines as they arrive.
 Oh no.

-Advance warning of the change in tools is required, along with explanation of why you’re changing, and an outline of the positive opportunities this will give the employees using them.
+Advance warning of the change in tools is required, along with an explanation of why you’re changing, and an outline of the positive opportunities this will give the employees using them.
 At this stage, it’s also wise to run through the training you’ll be providing them.
-Sure, it’s further investment but it’ll be money well spent to get the highest output from machine and staff member alike.
+Sure, it’s a further investment but it’ll be money well spent to get the highest output from machine and staff member alike.

 It’s also worth utilising your employee feedback tools to get your employees to play a part in devising a plan for how you introduce the new machinery.
 Perhaps you even involve them in the process of choosing which machinery you purchase.
 As they are on the shop floor using the technology, they’ll have the best insight into the process and which features will help them work most effectively.